yokeswarans/Traditional-Machine-Learning-Algorithm/DockerFile/README.md

 # 🐳 Welcome App - Dockerized with Docker Hub

-This is a simple static web application packaged in a Docker image using Nginx, and pushed to Docker Hub for easy sharing and deployment.
+This is a simple leraning purpose --- static web page packaged in a Docker image using Flask, and pushed to Docker Hub for easy sharing and deployment.

 ---